Skip to main content

 With a living donor kidney, the transplant surgery may take place earlier in the course of the recipient’s kidney disease, perhaps even before the person begins dialysis treatments.

-• Better donor organ survival rates.
+• Better organ survival rate

 There are three main reasons for this: